VolodiaPG/penguin/README.md

 ## Game
 ### Settings & Launch
 First you need to set all the variables of the board and the IA level (restriction by time).
-Then you have to pose your penguin on the board, by clicking on an available cell, while you have penguins in your stock.
+Then you have to put your penguins on the board, by clicking on an available cell, while you have penguins in stock.
 Click the NEXT button and do the same for the IA penguins.
 Finally START the game.

 ### Move
 Only possible when it is your turn.
-First, you have to select one of your penguin, and then click one of its availables cells to move to it.
+First, you have to select one of your penguins, and then click one of its available cells to move to it.

 ### Restart
-You can restart, at any moment, by refreshing all the site with F5.
+You can restart, at any moment, by refreshing all the website with F5.